elsewhencode/project-guidelines/README.md

 * Have a `test` mode environment if needed.

     _Why:_
-    > While sometimes end to end testing  `production` mode might seem enough, there are some exceptions: One example is you may not want to enable analytical information on a 'production' mode and pollute someone's dashboard with test data.
+    > While sometimes end to end testing in `production` mode might seem enough, there are some exceptions: One example is you may not want to enable analytical information on a 'production' mode and pollute someone's dashboard with test data.
 The other example is that your API may have rate limits in `production` and blocks your test calls after certain amount of requests.

 * Place your test files next to the tested modules using `*.test.js` or `*.spec.js` naming convention, like `moduleName.spec.js`